 The Parish History Group was formed in 2014 with support from the Parish Council and a grant from the National Heritage Lottery Fund, and has since been actively researching the history of the parish, collecting information and artefacts, putting on exhibitions and organising local events including a street party and field surveys.

 The information discovered and produced by the Parish history Group and its members will be added to the website in the sections below as it becomes available.
-If you have any further information that may be of interest to the Histroy Group, please contact us via the Contact form on the home page.
+If you have any further information that may be of interest to the History Group, please contact us via the Contact form on the home page.
+This section of the website is maintained by a volunteers and is separate from the Parish Council website.
+It has been included on this site for public interest.
+Whilst every effort has been made to ensure the site is compliant with accessibility, there may be occasions where screen reading software does not pick up a scanned image or document.

 The play area was set up by members of the PTA, on the site of the existing playground after the school closed in 1987.